expandmade-tb/Formbuilder/readme.md

 &mdash; <u>example:</u> *$form->file('file_field');*

 ### <span style="color: green;">grid</span>
-adds a table grid to the form - each cell is a text input field
+adds a table grid to the form - each cell is a text input field (keep in mind that the resulting data will be a multidimensional array)

 &mdash; <u>example:</u> *$form->grid('grid', ['label'=>'Field Grid', 'rows'=>3, 'cols'=>2] );*